-Public relations is an essential part of any marketing strategy and should complement the branding and messaging of your business or event.
+Public relations is an essential part of any marketing strategy and should be at the forefront of every campaign while complementing your branding and messaging.

-In its simplest form, it's about capturing the attention of your audience in a more subtle way than outright advertising; building a relationship with them through creative communications (PR and social) and influencing them to support your messages.
+In its simplest form, it's reputation management and centres around capturing the attention of your audience and encouraging them to support your messaging in a more subtle way than outright advertising.

-Behind every PR campaign is a good story.
-Your story is your hook and introduces your brand to clients in ways that they can relate to, helping you to build and maintain a great reputation based on your unique set of values or your product.
+As we say on our homepage, at the root of every business is a story and if you don't know where to start with your PR, go back to the beginning.
+Your story is your hook and introduces your brand to clients in ways that they can relate to, helping you to build and maintain a great reputation based on your unique set of values.

-Some of the biggest brands still use their "grass roots" stories to sell their products.
+Some of the biggest brands still use their "grassroots" stories to sell their products.
 J.D Wetherspoon and Virgin are two of the biggest brands with one story in common-they were built from nothing.
-Even famous people who have become brands in their own right are well known for their stories.
-JK Rowling penned the concept for Harry Potter on a train from Edinburgh to London.
+Even celebrities who have become brands in their own right are well known for their stories.
+It's common knowledge that JK Rowling penned the concept for Harry Potter on a train from Edinburgh to London.
 That story is part of who she is.

 In PR, content is king.
 You need to start and maintain conversations around your business in order to create the biggest impact.

-By thinking about things creatively, there are a number of ways stories can be told; press releases, social media, video, photography and digital content can all be utilised to put a message across.
+By thinking about things creatively, there are a number of ways stories can be told; press, social media, video, photography and blogs can all be utilised to put your message across.
 You may wish to focus on one element, or mix and match your communications to reach different audiences.